-As with the 2020 Study, the 2023 Study is not an exhaustive list of all decarbonisation technologies and services needed for decarbonisation and achieving net zero.
-It focuses on economically and technically feasible technologies and services that do not rely on long-term dependence of external incentives, as these are more likely to be rapidly and widely adopted and deliver greater emissions reductions.
+As with the 2020 Study, the 2023 Study is not an services needed for decarbonisation and achieving net zero.
+It focuses on economically and technically feasible technologies and services that do not rely on are more likely to be rapidly and widely adopted and deliver greater emissions reductions.

 This has been considered in the context of the NSW Government's net zero strategies and other initiatives across jurisdictions and in a global context.